mechamsamuel/runningApp/README.md

  sudo npm install cordova -g
 ```

-To get Running App, well running
+To get the Running App, well running
 ----

 ###On a Browser

-Once again while in the terminal or whatever software you use to execture commands you need to get change directoried to get to the folder the Running App is in.
+Once again while in the terminal or whatever software you use to execture commands you need to change directoried to get to the folder the Running App is in.
 To do this you would run 'cd' command.
  ```sh
  cd (the path to the folder)
 ```